Sourblubrry/office365-troubleshooting/README.md

 ## Future Implimentations

-In the near future, this project will include other common applications such as Word, Powerpoint, and Excel.
+Shortly, this project will include other common applications such as Word, PowerPoint, and Excel.
+Also, there will be an image folder where you will be able to follow along while troubleshooting.